 The candidate for this distinction must:

-- Have obtained at least 40 acceptances with at least 15 different works in international salons under FIAP Patronage.
+- c) Have obtained at least 40 acceptances with at least 15 different works in international salons under FIAP Patronage.

-In addition to the FIAP requirements, PSNZ requires that an AFIAP candidate needs to have at least five National Exhibition acceptances to qualify for the PSNZ recommendation.
+In addition to the FIAP requirements, PSNZ requires that an AFIAP candidate needs to have at least five ‘PSNZ National Exhibition’ acceptances and be a PSNZ financial member to qualify for the PSNZ recommendation.

 You can find International salons to enter at this link http://patronages.fiap.net/salons.html

-The data needed for recording your acceptances is:-
+The data needed for recording your Acceptances is:-

 - The title of each accepted image.

-- The name of the exhibition/salon; and if a circuit, the part of the circuit you got the acceptance in.
+- The Name of the Exhibition /Salon, and if a Circuit, the part of the Circuit you got the acceptance in.

-- The name of the country where the exhibition is held.
+- The name of the country where the Exhibition is held.

-- The FIAP number allocated to the exhibition or part of the circuit.
+- The FIAP Number allocated to the Exhibition or part of the circuit.

-- If any award has been achieved with an acceptance.
+- If any Award has been achieved with an acceptance.

 set “no properties” for backgrounds

 Font size:- 10 Type

 Columns & Borders:-

-- Column borders:- Single thickness line
+|olumn borders:- Single thickness line

 Line borders:- Single thickness line for each line

-Here is an example of the layout of the final FIAP dossier.
+Here is an example of the layout of the final FIAP dossier:

-The Title Column
+The Title Number

 The title must be that which appears in the catalogue.
 The title should be the same for ALL acceptances for that image.
 The practice of using the same title for different images, differentiated by a number is to be strongly discouraged.
 This is because some exhibitions do not include such numbers in their catalogues; consequently, such acceptances may not be verifiable.

 Many exhibitions place limits on the length of titles.
 This can vary from 25 to 35 characters including spaces.
-With on-line entry systems that refuse a title if it does not comply, you need to bear this in mind as well.
-Unlike our Natural History naming requirements the international salon’s Nature section does not require Latin sub-titles.
-Apart from the fact that they are hard to fit on the 35-character limit, they are rarely if ever read out to the selectors and even more rarely are they included in catalogues.
+With ‘on-line’ entry systems that refuse a title if it does not comply, you need to bear this in mind as well.
+Unlike our “Natural History” naming requirements the International salon’s “Nature” section does not require Latin sub-titles, apart from the fact that they are hard to fit on the 35-character limit, they are rarely if ever read out to the selectors and even more rarely are they included in catalogues.

-The Salon Column
+The “Salon” Column

 It is totally unnecessary to include full details of longwinded salon names.
-All that information is not needed.
-In the case of a stand-alone exhibition, such as say “The 32nd Northern Counties International Salon of Photography 2011” they don’t need all that.
-All they need you to put in the salon column is Northern Counties.
-In the case of a circuit they do need to know which salon of the circuit is involved, but again, it should be very basic.
-So, for example the Linz Exhibition in the Trierenberg Super Circuit should be shown as Trierenberg circuit–Linz.
-A second example may be the Carlisle Exhibition of the Great British Small Prints Circuit.
-This can be shown simply as GB S/Prints circuit – Carlisle.
+That information is not needed.
+In the case of a stand-alone Exhibition, for example, “The 32nd Northern Counties International Salon of Photography 2011” – all of this information is not needed.
+All that is needed in the Salon column is Northern Counties.
+In the case of a Circuit, they do need more information because they also need to know which salon of the Circuit is involved, but again, it should be very basic.
+For example the “Linz” Exhibition in the “Trierenberg Super Circuit” should be shown as Trierenberg circuit–Linz.
+A second example may be the “Carlisle” Exhibition of the “Great British Small Prints Circuit”.
+This can be shown simply as GB S/Prints circuit – Carlisle

-The Country Column
+The “Country” Column

 In dealing with this please remember that England, Scotland and Wales are separate countries and should be shown as such.

-The FIAP No. Column
+The “FIAP No.” Column

 Remember that your recording of the FIAP number must be accurate.
-FIAP will check your acceptance record against their central database of salon results.
+FIAP will check your acceptance record against their central Database of Salon Results.

-You should also be aware of the difference between a salon and a circuit.
-A salon is a single event, which is likely have different sections (eg: Open, Nature, Photo-Travel etc) into which you can enter different images and these will be judged just the once.
+You should also be aware of the difference between a Salon and a Circuit.
+A Salon is a single event, which is likely have different sections (eg: Open, Nature, Photo-Travel etc) into which you can enter different images and these will be judged just the once.

-Image (c) was accepted in one salon.
+- Image (c) was accepted in one salon

-All other images were not accepted.
+- All other images were not accepted

-A final note.
+A final note

 Recommendations for FIAP recognitions are processed through the FIAP Liaison Officer for each country and can only be applied for all together once a year.

 Obviously you have to achieve the relevant criteria BEFORE you register for a FIAP Distinction.
-NO title, acceptance or award will count towards any application for a distinction until the salon involved has submitted their salon report, which contains all the results, to FIAP.
+NO title, acceptance or award will count towards any application for a distinction until the salon involved has submitted their Salon Report, which contains all the results, to FIAP.
 Salons are required to submit these files within a specified length of time, but many are late by quite a few months.
-It is therefore pointless relying on report cards, email or website notifications.
-You can check whether FIAP has received the salon report by visiting
+It is therefore pointless relying on Report Cards, Email or Website notifications.
+You can check whether FIAP has received the Salon Report by visiting

-In the “Listings by Months” you will find that there is a box for each event that will indicate Yes or No in this respect.
-Unless Yes is in this column DO NOT INCLUDE that salon’s results in your application.
+In the “Listings by Months” you will find that there is a box for each event that will indicate ‘Yes’ or ‘No’ in this respect.
+Unless ‘Yes’ is in this column DO NOT INCLUDE that salon’s results in your application/